More seniors are taking loans against their homes

 Representatives of the National Reverse Mortgage Lenders Association declined to comment for this report.

-She said seniors who received loans earlier than in 2015 are much more likely to be in hassle.
+She said seniors who received loans earlier than in 2015 are much more likely to be in trouble.
 Families, nonprofits, church buildings, and others should paintings to assist them, Flynne said.

 “You have human beings who have run out of cash, they can’t pay their taxes, and they may be looking forward to a miracle,” she said.

-Money is allotted through the “Hardest Hit Fund,” created by the Treasury Department to help households in states maximum laid low with the financial and housing downturn.
+Money is allotted through the “Hardest Hit Fund,” created by the Treasury Department to help households in states that were laid low by the financial and housing downturn.

 Rayford is waiting for word on her request to stop the pending foreclosure.
 She hopes to live inside the domestic she’s lived in on an account that 1979.